Empowering the next generation of environmental stewards by teaching and inspiring youth.

 We have developed lesson plans and curriculum to assist teachers in place-based learning that incorporates state and national standards.
 We have also created Nature Notes and Activity Guides, materials adults can use to help kids gain a deeper appreciation of the history and wildlife in our parks (see Resources below).

-For educational resources and information on using Scenic Hudson parks for educational purposes, contact Kate Phipps.
+For information on using Scenic Hudson parks for educational purposes, contact Anthony Coneski.